changeworld/azure-docs.pl-pl/articles/iot-dps/quick-enroll-device-tpm-node.md

     ![Właściwości rejestracji w danych wyjściowych polecenia](./media/quick-enroll-device-tpm-node/output.png)

 4. Sprawdź, czy rejestracja indywidualna została utworzona.
 W witrynie Azure Portal w bloku podsumowania usługi Device Provisioning wybierz pozycję **Zarządzaj rejestracjami**.
-Wybierz kartę **Rejestracje indywidualne** i kliknij nowy wpis rejestracji (*pierwszy*), aby zweryfikować klucz poręczenia i inne właściwości wpisu.
+Select the **Individual Enrollments** tab and select the new enrollment entry (*first*) to verify the endorsement key and other properties for the entry.

     ![Właściwości rejestracji w portalu](./media/quick-enroll-device-tpm-node/verify-enrollment-portal.png)

 Jeśli po utworzeniu rejestracji indywidualnej dla urządzenia TPM chcesz zarejestrować symulowane urządzenie, możesz wykonać pozostałe kroki z sekcji [Tworzenie i aprowizowanie symulowanego urządzenia](quick-create-simulated-device.md).
-Pamiętaj, aby pominąć kroki tworzenia rejestracji indywidualnej przy użyciu witryny Azure Portal w tym przewodniku Szybki start.
+Be sure to skip the steps to create an individual enrollment using the Azure portal in that quickstart.

 ## <a name="clean-up-resources"></a>Oczyszczanie zasobów
-Jeśli planujesz eksplorować przykłady środowiska Node.js, nie usuwaj zasobów utworzonych w tym przewodniku Szybki start.
-Jeśli nie planujesz kontynuować pracy, wykonaj poniższe kroki, aby usunąć wszystkie zasoby utworzone w ramach tego przewodnika Szybki start.
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Zamknij okno danych wyjściowych przykładu środowiska Node.js na swojej maszynie.
 1. Jeśli utworzono symulowane urządzenie TPM, zamknij okno symulatora modułu TPM.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Individual Enrollments** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart, and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the check box next to the *Registration ID* for the enrollment entry you created using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Następne kroki
-W tym przewodniku Szybki start utworzono programowo wpis rejestracji indywidualnej dla urządzenia TPM oraz opcjonalnie na komputerze utworzono symulowane urządzenie TPM, które zaaprowizowano do Twojego centrum IoT przy użyciu usługi Azure IoT Hub Device Provisioning.
+In this quickstart, you’ve programmatically created an individual enrollment entry for a TPM device, and, optionally, created a TPM simulated device on your machine and provisioned it to your IoT hub using the Azure IoT Hub Device Provisioning Service.
 Aby uzyskać dokładne informacje na temat aprowizowania urządzeń, przejdź do samouczka poświęconego konfiguracji usługi Device Provisioning Service w witrynie Azure portal.

 > [!div class="nextstepaction"]
 > [Samouczki dla usługi Azure IoT Hub Device Provisioning Service](./tutorial-set-up-cloud.md)